Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 Peshitta "the congregation of the church"

 The phrase epi to auto is used in Classical Greek and Koine Greek (Septuagint and Acts 1:15; 2:1,47; 1 Cor.
-11:20; 14:23), meaning "coming together" (Metzger, Textual Commentary, p.
+11:20; 14:23), meaning "coming together" (Metzger, Textual Commentary on the Greek New Testament, p.
 305).
 Here in the NT it refers to a church meeting.
 Therefore, the Lord added to the church (i.e., the gathering) daily.
 This shows the lifestyle evangelism of these first generation believers!

 ▣ "those who were being saved" The phrase "Lord (God or Christ) was adding," used earlier in Acts 2:46, is an IMPERFECT ACTIVE INDICATIVE, but this phrase is a PRESENT PASSIVE PARTICIPLE.
 The expressed agent of the PASSIVE VOICE is the Lord.
 The "saved" are in a process.
 Salvation starts with belief/trust/faith (i.e., John 1:12; 3:16; Rom.
 10:9-13).
 Salvation is a relationship initiated by God/Spirit (cf. John 6:44,65), but it must be an ongoing experience.
 It is not a ticket to heaven or a life insurance policy; it is a daily, growing, faith relationship.